-A Hamiltonian formalism is an additional requirement that the dynamics of an ODE should be volume-preserving and reversible. \textbf{Latent Space Models} There is a long history of latent state space models for modelling sequences~\cite{roweis1999unifying,elliott1999new,starner1997real,pavlovic2000learning,kalman1960new}.
-Much recently, these methods are combined with DGMs for generating high dimensional sequences as well as learning disentangled representation~\cite{karl2016deep,tulyakov2018mocogan,yingzhen2018disentangled,miladinovic2019disentangled, zhu2020s3vae}.
-MoCoGAN~\cite{tulyakov2018mocogan} developed an adversarial framework of combining a random content noise with a sequence of random motion noise to generate videos.
-More recently, DSVAE~\cite{yingzhen2018disentangled} proposed to split latent space into time-variant and invariant representation and use LSTM~\cite{hochreiter1997long} to model the prior on time-variant representation.
-S3VAE~\cite{zhu2020s3vae} improves disentanglement of DSVAE by minimising a mutual information loss between content and motion variables.
-Some Hamiltonian methods~\cite{toth2019hamiltonian,yildiz2019ode2vae} also model the dynamics of high dimensional sequential data in latent space.
-However, the focus is only on sequence generation, and to our knowledge, it has not been used for disentanglement. \textbf{Group Transformations in Latent Space Models} The early work of~\cite{rao1999learning} proposed the algorithm to model the infinitesimal movement on data manifold using learnable Lie group operators.
-In~\cite{culpepper2009learning}, use the matrix exponents to learn the transport operators for modelling the manifold trajectory.
-Many other similar methods have investigated the use of geometric operators for learning the manifold representation from data~\cite{rao1999learning, culpepper2009learning, memisevic2012multi, sohl2010unsupervised, cohen2014learning}.
-The use of symmetries has recently got some attention for learning disentangled factor of variations.
-A disentanglement is generally identified as learning representations with independent latent factors.
-The main goal is that each latent factor should control a distinct data factor, and a single latent variable should control no two data factors ~\cite{bengio2013representation, lake2017building, eastwood2018framework}.
-In~\cite{higgins2018towards}, proposed a symmetry-based definition of disentanglement.
-The goal was to decompose latent space into subspaces, and on each subspace, learn a unique group transformation such that the subspace is unchanged by the action of other groups.
-In~\cite{caselles2019symmetry}, build such a model using interaction with the environment.
-Some other similar approaches recently proposed to learn group transformations in latent space~\cite{connor2020representing, quessard2020learning,dupont2020equivariant}.
-However, the application is restricted to toy problems and to our knowledge has not been investigated on high dimensional videos.
+A Hamiltonian formalism dictates an additional requirement that the dynamics of an ODE should be volume-preserving and reversible.
+We want to clarify that, unlike HGN, which mainly focuses on sequence generation and relies on symplectic ODE integrators in the latent space, we use linear Hamiltonian operators with matrix exponentials and demonstrate its relevance for disentanglement.